SICKAppSpaceCodingStarterKit/CSK_Module_MultiSerialCom/README.md

 # CSK_Module_MultiSerialCom

-Module to provide serial communication functionality.
+Module to provide serial communication functionality on multiple instances.

 ![](./docu/media/UI_Screenshot.png)

 ## How to Run
-The app includes an intuitive GUI to setup the database.
+The app includes an intuitive GUI to setup the serial communication.
 For further information check out the [documentation](https://raw.githack.com/golluroSICKAG/CSK_Module_MultiSerialCom/main/docu/CSK_Module_MultiSerialCom.html) in the folder "docu".

 ## Information